koga73/AESPlus/README.md

 ##AESPlus##
 *By: AJ Savino*

 AESPlus is an open source encryption tool designed to make encrypting files, text, and streams simple and secure.
-Utilizing a layer of proprietary encryption before securing your data with AES-256 adds an extra layer of security to protect your data.
+AESPlus protects your data with a layer of proprietary encryption before encrypting with AES-256.

 The command line tool is simple to use.
 Just drag and drop files onto the exe to get started.